mnit-rtmc/iris/docs/weather_sensors.md

-# Road Weather Information Systems
+# Weather Sensors

-Road Weather Information Systems, or **RWIS** can sense data such as precipitation rate, road surface temperature, wind speed, etc.  The [NTCIP] and [Org-815] protocols can collect RWIS data.
+Weather sensors can collect data such as precipitation rate, road surface temperature, wind speed, etc.  The [NTCIP] and [Org-815] protocols can collect this data.

 <details>
 <summary>API Resources 🕵️ </summary>